During times of uncertainty, make sure you are on top of your cash. Cash management is really about stress management.

 What I'd like everybody to do right now is take stock of all their cash sources.
 Hopefully, we're not talking about just one bank account either.
 The stock market is at a record high post Trump's election and we're up ~200% from our February 2009 lows.

-Keeping Track Of ALL Your Cash
+In Times Of Uncertainty, Keep Track Of ALL Your Cash

 Check your 401k, IRA, or Roth investment portfolios to see their latest compositions.
 Are you happy with your cash holding percentages?
 Are your investment portfolios aligned with your investment objectives and risk tolerance?
 I”m holding roughly 30% in cash for all my portfolios since early 2017 because I'm concerned about sky-high global stock market valuations.
 I'm waiting for better opportunities and have been buying bonds to be more defensive.

 Check your cash weightings in all your after-tax investment accounts.
 Overtime, your cash holdings may increase due to dividend payouts.
 Post-tax investment account objectives are often different from pre-tax retirement account objectives due to time horizon and liquidity needs e.g. you might be investing to buy a house.
 I'm also fully invested in my Citibank Wealth Management account with mostly structured notes that offer downside protection.

 Cash in your money market account is the most precious cash of them all.
 I would not deploy any money market account cash until after you deploy cash in your pre-tax retirement accounts and then your post-tax investment accounts.
 Cash in your 401k and IRA isn't liquid, which nullifies one of the great benefits of cash.
 It would be foolish to squander your liquidity when you already have illiquid cash available for investing.
 Remember the FDIC insures up to $250,000 per individual and $500,000 per joint account.
 If you have more cash than that, spread it around to different institutions.

 During a recession, many businesses will have reduced revenue.
 Some may even go out of business.
 Thus, It's important to have enough cash to cover operating expenses.
 If you can't cover existing operating expenses, then obviously cut costs and find new revenue streams.
 Many startups will fail over the next couple of years because they are cash flow negative.

 Take stock of all the physical cash you have hidden around the house, in safety deposit boxes, and buried in your back yard.
 There's some comfort knowing that even if you lose everything, you've still got a wad of cash to get you through tough times.

 If you are owed money, it's time to start asking for your money back.
 You want to minimize exposure to other people's financial problems before their problems get really bad.
 During the last financial crisis, millions of people lost their jobs and thousands welched on their mortgage.
 The domino effect was terrible for those who kept on paying their mortgages.

 Calculate Your Pro Forma Cash Holdings